OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 <img src="Images/Chapters/0x05c/jnitrace_trace_helloworldjni.png" width="500px"/>

-The output is colorised like frida-trace to easily distinguish output by thread.
+The output is colorized like frida-trace to easily distinguish output by thread.

 At the top of the output is the thread ID, followed by the JNI method call, the arguments passed to the function, and the return value.
 In the case of a call to a Java method, from native code, the Java method arguments will also be supplied.
 Finally `jnitrace` will attempt to use the `Frida` backtracing library to show where the JNI call was made from.